xStarbound/xStarbound/README.md

 `tracy` callbacks are now available in all script contexts on Tracy-instrumented builds of xStarbound, allowing modders to instrument and profile their scripts.
 See section 3.12 of [Tracy's manual](tracy.pdf) for more information.
 (Don't forget to use an `if tracy` clause to check if you're on a Tracy-instrumented build first!)

-## Stoat group
+## Stoat and Discord groups

-For support, suggestions or just plain old chit-chat, check out [FezzedOne's Corner on Stoat](https://stt.gg/BG79mBDm).
+For support, suggestions or just plain old chit-chat, check out [FezzedOne's Corner on Stoat](https://stt.gg/BG79mBDm) and the [xStarbound Discord group](https://discord.gg/GJ5RTkyFCX).

 ## Font attributions